Crossing Probabilities of Multiple Ising Interfaces: Connection Probabilities for Loop-Erased Random Walks

-Here, the powers $\delta^{-2N}$ are cancelled by the conditioning, resulting in the normalization factor $\PartF^{(N)}_{\LERW}$ on the right-hand side.
-To prove~\eqref{eqn::lerw_crossing_proba2}, similar ideas as in the case of the Ising model could be used, the main inputs again being the following: \begin{enumerate}[label = (\arabic*), ref = (\arabic*)] \item local convergence of the branches to multiple $\SLE_2$ curves; \item continuity of the limiting curve up to and including the swallowing time of the marked points;~and \item the fact that the Loewner chain associated to the partition function $\PartF_{\LERW}^{(N)}( \varphi(x_1), \ldots, \varphi(x_{2N}))$ is continuous up to and including the same stopping time. \end{enumerate} To establish items~\ref{1LERW} and~\ref{2LERW}, one can show tightness using standard Russo-Seymour-Welsh type estimates combined with Aizenman-Burchard \& Kemppainen-Smirnov theory, and identify the limit using a suitable martingale observable --- see the discussion in~\cite{KemppainenSmirnovRandomCurves, Karrila_multiple_SLE}.
-Item~\ref{3LERW} could be shown similarly as Theorem~\ref{thm::loewner_Ztotal_continuity}, provided that one first proves analogues of Propositions~\ref{prop::Z_total_asy_refined} and~\ref{prop::Z_total_ineq} for $\kappa = 2$.
+Here, the powers $\delta^{-2N}$ are cancelled by the conditioning, resulting in the normalization factor $\PartF_{\LERW}$ on the right-hand side.
+Instead of Theorem~\ref{thm::LERW_crossingproba} which crucially relies on exact solvability of the crossing probabilities in the discrete model in terms of Fomin's formulas~\cite{Fomin-LERW_and_total_positivity}, similar ideas as in the case of the Ising model could be used here.
+For such an approach, the main inputs would be the following: \begin{enumerate} \item local convergence of the branches to multiple $\SLE_2$ curves (proven in~\cite[Theorem~2.1]{KarrilaUSTBranches}); \item continuity of the limiting curve up to and including the swallowing time of the spectator points (proven in~\cite[Theorem~6.8]{Karrila_multiple_SLE});~and \item the fact that the Loewner chain associated to the partition function $\PartF_{\LERW}$ is continuous up to and including the same stopping time.
+Item~\ref{3LERW} could be shown similarly as Theorem~\ref{thm::loewner_Ztotal_continuity}, provided that one first proves analogues of Propositions~\ref{prop::Z_total_asy_refined} and~\ref{prop::Z_total_ineq} for $\kappa = 2$. \end{enumerate}

 { [1]{$^{#1}$}